 - what could go wrong

 - who might be harmed

 - how likely is it to go wrong

 - how serious would it be if it did

 - what are you going to do to stop it

-- how are you going to check that your plans are workingThe Deputy Head/ Head of Department will
+- how are you going to check that your plans are workingT

+- the Deputy Head/ Bursar will be responsible for the maintenance of risk assessment records.
+Where the policy is reviewed schools should identify how the review is recorded and considered e.g. by a H&S committee or similar.